Charity denies promoting teen abortions after Kenya bans radio ad

 Marie Stopes - which works in 37 countries providing free contraception, advice on family planning, sexual health and safe abortion and post-abortion care - said its campaign was aimed at providing women with an informed choice.

-Wainana said the charity had received no formal notification from the KFCB and would continue to air weekly 15-minute discussion programmes on popular radio stations and a teaser advertising its clinics.
+Wainana said the charity had received no formal notification from the KFCB and would continue to air weekly 15-minute discussion programs on popular radio stations and a teaser advertising its clinics.

-Campaigners say authorities - influenced by powerful Christian organisations - are making it harder for women to access safe abortions.
+Campaigners say authorities - influenced by powerful Christian organizations - are making it harder for women to access safe abortions.

 Since 2010, the ministry of health has withdrawn essential guidelines on conducting safe abortions and banned health workers from training on abortion - which helped safe-guard against backstreet practitioners.